 I think it comes down to a meal plan personality thing.
 If you’re up for the challenge and surprise, then definitely give it a shot!

-Will I ever order again?
-Probably.
+Will I continue to order?
+Yes.
 For the novelty of it and to support a good cause, I’m all in.

-From a practical standpoint, it’s just not the best choice for me at this time.
+From a practical standpoint, it’s not the best choice for us to adjust our grocery spending.
 I’ll likely not do it very often, unless I see some great prices.

 Remember, you can get $10 off your first order when you use my referral link to sign up.